-3. IEEE 802.11 Wireless LAN (WLAN)
+III.
+IEEE 802.11 Wireless LAN

-Since its initial release in 1997, the IEEE 802.11 Wireless LAN (WLAN) standard [3] has grown to encompass several access technologies and many different amendments.
+Since its initial release in 1997, the IEEE 802.11 Wireless LAN (WLAN) standard [4] has grown to encompass several access technologies and many different amendments.
 In the context of this paper, we refer to IEEE 802.11 as only the subset that is directly relevant for our system.
-Referring to these sections as the standard amendments that introduced them, these are http://www.ccs-labs.org/projects/wime/
+Referring to these sections as the standard amendments that introduced them, these are

-- IEEE 802.11a, the specification of an OFDM physical layer, - IEEE 802.11e, the MAC layer amendment defining QoS enhancements for access prioritization, and - IEEE 802.11p, which specifies amendments for operation in the 5.9 GHz Dedicated Short Range Communications (DSRC) band; in particular, specification of the Outside the Context of a BSS (OCB) mode and associated QoS parameters.
+- IEEE 802.11a, the specification of an OFDM physical layer, - IEEE 802.11e, the MAC layer amendment defining QoS enhancements for access prioritization,

+IEEE 802.11p, which specifies amendments for operation in the 5.9 GHz Dedicated Short Range Communications (DSRC) band; in particular, specification of the Outside the Context of a BSS (OCB) mode and associated QoS parameters.